kddubey/cappr/README.md

 ```
 </details>

 <details>
 <summary>Run in batches, where each prompt has a different set of possible completions
 </summary>

-Again, let's use `huggingface` to predict probabilities.
+Again, let's use `cappr.huggingface` to predict probabilities.

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer